Food and Brain Health: What’s the Connection?

-Unfortunately, fish oil supplements do not seem to have a large effect on prevention of dementia or cognitive improvement in those with dementia.
-There is a belief that eating fish offers a different nutritional/vitamin profile than can be mimicked in a supplement.
+While fish oil supplements are a generally well-tolerated and readily available alternative to consuming fish, do they offer a similar benefit to brain health?
+Unfortunately, fish oil supplements do not seem to have a large effect on the prevention of dementia or cognitive improvement in those with dementia.
+There is a belief that eating fish offers a different nutritional or vitamin profile than can be mimicked in a supplement.
 With that said, there may be other benefits to fish oil supplements beyond brain health.

-Another recent study showed a benefit in some cognitive areas for those taking a pill form of cucurmin, which is an important compound in turmeric.
-However, with only about 20 people in each study group, the study is fairly limited.
-This may lead to larger scale studies, but there should be caution in overstating the benefits of turmeric and/or curcurmin on cognition at the present time.
-Furthermore, it is important to note that while India does have a high rate of turmeric consumption, a large percentage of their population is vegetarian, which has also been linked with reduced risk of dementia.
+Another study showed a benefit in some cognitive areas for those taking a pill form of curcumin, which is an important compound in turmeric.
+However, with only about 20 people in each study group, the findings are limited.
+Furthermore, it is difficult to know the amount of turmeric that would be helpful, as there are questions regarding its absorption/availability in our bodies.
+As a result, we should be cautious about overstating the benefits of turmeric and/or curcumin on cognition at the present time.
+It is also important to note that while India does have a high rate of turmeric consumption, a large percentage of their population is vegetarian, which has also been linked with reduced risk of dementia.

-Changing dietary habits is challenging but will likely provide larger brain health benefits than adding a supplement or spice into your diet.
+Changing dietary habits is challenging but will likely provide more substantial brain health benefits than adding a supplement or spice into your diet.
 While the above diet plans may feel restrictive, we saw how incorporating different food groups, such as berries and greens, can also have a positive effect on brain health.

 A neuropsychological evaluation provides detailed information about your current cognitive abilities in the context of your own history and reported symptoms as compared to others with a similar background.
 Neuropsychologists are uniquely trained to assess cognitive and behavioral functioning and can help you and your loved ones understand the impact your symptoms may be having on your lives.